akawashiro/jendeley/README.md

 You can upload a PDF file in your computer using `UPLOAD PDF` button.

 ### Use tags and comments
 You can edit tags or comments after you register.
 You can edit tags or comments by double-clicking them.
+Comments are interpreted as Markdown.

 ![Edit comments](./blog100/edit_comments.png "Edit comments")